menandmice/micetro_docs/guides/user-manual/ipam.rst

 When you open the Access dialog box for a range, the dialog box has an extra section for inherited access.

-* Checking the Inherit Access checkbox will have the selected range inherit all access bits from its parent range.
+* Checking the :guilabel:`Inherit Access` checkbox will have the selected range inherit all access bits from its parent range.
 This means that whenever the access privileges for the parent range are changed, they will be applied to the selected range as well.

-* Clicking the Apply access inheritance in child ranges button will enable access inheritance for all descendants of the selected range.
+* Clicking the :guilabel:`Apply access inheritance in child ranges` button will enable access inheritance for all descendants of the selected range.
 This means that whenever the access privileges in the selected range are changed, the changes will be applied of all descendants of the range.

 Regarding other access settings, refer to :ref:`global-access`.